 Diversity, Equity, Inclusion and Decolonization Statement

 Diversity, inclusion, respect, equity, justice and civility are among my fundamental values.
-I have been fortunate enough to grow in an a very diverse academic field and I owe that to the great colleagues, co-workers and supervisors that I worked with throughout my studies.
-I am committed to supporting students and colleagues on developing skills and strategies, to collaborate across racial and gender differences, mobility, mental and medical disabilities, to co-create justice-centered, anti-racist, equitable, and inclusive communities and workplaces.
+I have been fortunate enough to experience diversity in my own life and in my training programs and I have learned from the diverse experiences of great colleagues, co-workers and supervisors..
+I am committed to supporting students and colleagues to work together to address disability recognizing that to do so we must co-create justice-centered, anti-racist, equitable, and inclusive communities, workplaces and health systems.
 I consider action against all forms of racism and discrimination a moral obligation.

-As a learner, I have completed different education programs that have given me a broad perspective in learning.
-I have interacted with different supervisors and colleagues, and I have exposure myself to several teaching and mentoring philosophies.
-I am coming from a lab that was very diverse and I was trained from a supervisor that was a CIHR sex and gender champion.
-I will use this experience to create an equitable, diverse, and inclusive teaching environment to enable all students to reach their full potential so they can contribute back to the community.
-My goal is to teach my students that diversity strengthens the quality and impact of learning and research, by bringing together multiple ideas and perspectives, the same way that myself, as a student, experienced.
+As a dual citizen of Greece and Canada, who is half French Canadian I have experienced how culture impacts on life experience, privilege, social norms, history, education systems and role expectations.
+As a learner, I have completed 6 different education programs, in 3 different countries which included a variety of perspective on how EDI is integrated (or not) in learning strategies and program design.
+I realize my experience is limited and I must listen and learn to benefits from the experiences of others.
+I have learned from different supervisors and colleagues, that enacted different teaching and mentoring philosophies.
+My PhD supervisor was a CIHR sex and gender champion and her lab included trainees with diverse disciplines, ethnicities, genders, religions and ages who worked collaboratively and learned from each other.
+This experience illustrated strategies to help learners with very different perspectives, goals and abilities by enabling an equitable, diverse, and inclusive teaching environment with customized and adaptive learning plans to enable all students to reach their full potential.
+My goal is to teach my students that it is important to identify and remediate social inequities and that diversity strengthens the quality and impact of learning and research.
+I will enact multiple strategies, pursue EDI learning opportunities for growth at Western and beyond and lead by example.
+By examining diversity in research data, clinical contexts/problems and leveraging the multiple ideas and perspectives of diverse people in my classes, labs, and local/international collaborators, and by seeking ongoing mentorship and feedback on EDI, I expect to grow and contribute to EDI at Western.